RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

 For a step-by-step explanation, see [the walkthrough](walkthrough.md).
 The walkthrough contains mathematical intuition via ordinary linear regression, visual intuition via polynomial regression, and ablations in linear regression on real data.

-- For ordinary linear regression on real and synthetic data, see [linear_regression.py](linear_regression.py).
 - For ordinary linear regression on real and synthetic data with ablations of double descent, see [linear_regression_ablations.py](linear_regression_ablations.py)
 - For polynomial regression on synthetic data, see [polynomial_regression.py](polynomial_regression.py).